ncarll/reactive-microservice/README.md

 # Reactive Microservices Sample

-- Services communicate directly over TCP or websocket using RSocket.
+- Services communicate directly over TCP (or websocket) using RSocket.
 - Services can also accept any assigned port.
-The port and hostname are reported to the Eureka server and distributed to ``@DiscoveryClient``.
+The port and hostname are reported to the Eureka server and distributed to ``@DiscoveryClient`` instances.
 - Gateway service is also a client of Eureka and can automatically locate and load balance (Ribbon) requests.

 ## To Run